 - In Trog, whenever a Trog using springs to jump lands on a trampoline, he splats against the monitor screen.

-- This happens rather tragically to Nanami and Monomi in Super Danganronpa 2 while running from their execution.
+- This happens rather tragically to Chiaki and Monomi in Danganronpa 2: Goodbye Despair while running from their execution.
 It includes the comical face-plant in spite of the fact that both of them then fall into a pit quickly filling with Tetris blocks that are about to crush them to death before exploding.
 Made even more tragic by the symbolism in that no matter where they go, they'll always be "trapped behind the screen."

 - RWBY: Volume 2's first episode features this as a Funny Background Event, with Jaune apparently being used as an Improvised Weapon in a Food Fight.